NAM-HKU Fellowship in Global Health Leadership

 Inaugural Fellowship Programme

-Thanks to the generous donation of Dr Patrick Poon, the Fellowship programme has been running for three years, with one Fellow selected each year from 2019 to 2021.
+Thanks to the generous donation of Dr Patrick Poon, the Fellowship programme has been running for three years from 2019 to 2021.
 Profiles of the three awardees can be found here.

 New Cohorts